-Power cycling is simply an act to completely shut down the equipment or devices and turn them on again.
+Power cycling is simply an act of completely shutting down the equipment or devices and turning them on again.
 This simple act makes sure all the internal configurations inside the devices are reset and

 - Power off the system and networking device (like a router, Wi-Fi extender, etc.).

 - Now unplug both devices from the power source and wait for at least 5 minutes.

 - Then plug back both the devices into the power source and power on the router.

 - Once the router is properly powered on, power on the system, and afterward, check if the QUIC protocol problem is solved.